Johnston County Area Transit System (JCATS)

 Today, JCATS is a division of Community & Senior Services of Johnston County, Inc. (CSS), and is governed by the CSS Board along with guidance from the Transportation Advisory Board (TAB).
 TAB members include community representatives from county agencies, elected officials, and the general public.

 JCATS operates a fleet of over thirty (30) buses and vans which are ADA compliant to assist those with specialized needs.
-Many of these vehicles are wheelchair accessible.
+All are wheelchair accessible.
 JCATS offers transportation through contracting human service agencies and for the general public.

 If you are a county resident, you are eligible to ride JCATS!